Phoenix (2014 film): Plot

 Johnny slowly transforms Nelly into an image and performer of her previous self before her arrest.
 Nelly goes along with Johnny's plan and keeps her true identity concealed, telling Johnny that her name is Esther.
 Although Lene continues to warn Nelly that Johnny was possibly complicit in her arrest, Nelly maintains a romantic view of the relationship.
-As Esther, she questions Johnny about his feelings for his wife and his behaviour at the time of her arrest.
+As Esther, she questions Johnny about his feelings for his wife and his behavior at the time of her arrest.
 Johnny avoids answering most of Nelly's questions, wanting her to concentrate on learning to impersonate his wife.
 Johnny tells Nelly that he plans to stage her "return" from the camps within the week, and invites several of the couple's old friends to meet her with him at the train station.

 After spending several days with Johnny, Nelly returns to the apartment she shares with Lene.
 Here, the landlady informs her that Lene has killed herself, leaving behind a note for Nelly.
 In this note, Lene admits to Nelly that she knows that Johnny divorced Nelly the day before her arrest.
 She includes a copy of the divorce decree, which forces Nelly to accept Johnny's betrayal.

 Nelly keeps this knowledge a secret, meeting Johnny and their old friends at the train station as planned.
-Later, at the home of one of the friends, Nelly invites the group to listen to her sing, accompanied by Johnny on piano.
+Later, at the home of one of her friends, Nelly invites the group to listen to her sing, accompanied by Johnny on piano.
 As Nelly sings, Johnny recognizes her voice and sees the identification number tattooed on her arm when she was a prisoner in the concentration camps.
 He stops playing the piano and shows strong feelings of guilt while Nelly finishes the song and walks away.